Ahnfelt/type-inference-by-example/README.md

 # Type Inference by Example
 A series of down-to-earth articles on implementing type inference.

-> We're not going to Greece in this series.
-No σ, no τ, no Γ, no ⊢, no feta, no gyros.
-All very nice things, but we don't serve them at this restaurant.
-Instead we're going to focus on the implementation in code.
+> We won't be going to Greece in this series.
+No σ, no τ, no Γ, no feta, no gyros.
+I recommend visiting though, it's very tasty.

 * [Part 1](part1/article.md)
 * [Part 2](part2/article.md)